-SUMMER 2017 - Finally, over two of the hottest weeks on record, 4 men toiled for eight days in the blazing sun to take off the WWII corrugated iron, temporary felt, replace any damaged or rotten timbers and fit some of the finest slate that we have seen in a long while - with thanks to Ashbrook Roofing Supplies in Derbyshire.
+SUMMER 2017 - Over two of the hottest weeks on record, 4 men toiled for eight days in the blazing sun to take off the WWII corrugated iron, temporary felt, replace any damaged or rotten timbers and fit some of the finest slate that we have seen in a long while - with thanks to Ashbrook Roofing Supplies in Derbyshire.
 Ashbrook Roofing did us a cracking deal on 250x500, 375 x 500 slates and matching ridge tiles to capture the rural industrial element of the building.
 Thanks Bez.
 We faithfully followed the original design, including the interesting position of the skylights, that are now very high quality double glazed high security units.
 That is the main generating rooms sorted, save for facias and soffits.
 Next is the other roofs that are temporarily felted until we have time (and funds) for another bash.
 The Trust receives no financial help from English Heritage, Historic England, the Heritage Lottery Fund, or Wealden District Council at this time.
 We will be asking this council if they might be prepared to contribute costs wise, or simply waive certain administrative encumbrances where it may be appropriate to reconstruct the missing third range to the original roof height, utilizing the extant footings.
 Copyright © photograph 30 June 2017.
 You will need the permission of Lime Park Heritage Trust to use this picture.
 All rights reserved.

 WINTER 2017 - Though warmer than usual thanks to climate change, the cold stopped preservation works.
 During the occasional dry day we managed some timberwork ready for a sprint when we can get back into gear to move forward with our schedule of urgent works.
 For example, we have no rainwater goods (gutters and down pipes) and the roof needs urgent attention.